MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Compare-Object.md

 ### Example 6 - Comparing complex objects

-This example show the behavior when comparing complex objects.
+This example shows the behavior when comparing complex objects.
 In this example we store two different process objects for different instances of PowerShell.
-Both variables contain process object with the same name.
-When the objects are compared without specifying the **Property** parameter, the cmdlet consider the objects to be equal.
+Both variables contain process objects with the same name.
+When the objects are compared without specifying the **Property** parameter, the cmdlet considers the objects to be equal.

 ```powershell
 PS> Get-Process pwsh